ahmadiesa-abu/pool_and_resources/README.md

 # pool_and_resources

-configure python for flask :
+configure python for flask and database :

-pip install flask
+pip install flask flask_api flask_sqlalchemy psycopg2

-configure the databse :
+configure the database using database.sql file content and psql command

+python manage.py db init
+python manage.py db migrate
+python manage.py db upgrade

-we have to install python packages to use postgresql database with flask using the following command :
+then to run the application use the following : python manage.py runserver

-pip install flask-sqlalchemy psycopg2